 All professional nurses in the province of British Columbia must do a yearly practice self-evaluation, plan remedial activities, and evaluate the activities as a requirement for continued nurse registration.
-The Standards for Nursing Practice in British Columbia (RNABC, 2003) is used as the basis of the course outcomes.
-The Standards for Nursing Practice in British Columbia (RNABC) has been used to organize and supplement the course outcomes in this document.
+The Professional Standards for Registered Nurses and Nurse Practitioners (CRNBC, 2005) is used as the basis of the course outcomes.
+The Professional Standards have been used to organize and supplement the course outcomes in this document.
 The course outcomes are organized by the standards (1-6) with the specific NURS 3034 sub-outcomes following the standards.

-Standard #1: Responsibility and Accountability

-Maintains standards of nursing practice and professional conduct determined by RNABC and the practice setting.
+Standard #1: Responsibility and Accountability Maintains standards of nursing practice and professional conduct determined by CRNBC and the practice setting.